syncfusion-content/blazor-docs/blazor/file-manager/upload.md

 The [ChunkSize](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.FileManager.FileManagerUploadSettings.html#Syncfusion_Blazor_FileManager_FileManagerUploadSettings_ChunkSize) property specifies the size of each chunk when uploading large files.
 It divides the file into smaller parts, which are uploaded sequentially to the server

 This property allows you to enable chunked uploads for large files by specifying a `ChunkSize`.
-When set, the file is split into smaller chunks, and each chunk is uploaded individually to the server in sequence.
-This approach improves upload efficiency and reliability, especially for large files.

 By specifying a `ChunkSize`, the large file is divided into smaller parts, reducing the load on the network and making the upload process more efficient.